reputage/didery.py/README.md

 **"did"** [string] _required_
 - [Decentralized Identifier](https://w3c-ccg.github.io/did-spec/).
 This is needed to locate or store a resource.

-**"current_sk"** [string]
-- The current signing key.
-Should only be supplied when uploading data like an otp blob, rotation history, or rotation event.

-**"rotation_sk"** [string]
-- The pre rotated signing key.
-This should only be supplied if you are starting a rotation event.

 **"consensus"** [int]
 - The percent at which consensus is reached.
 Value should be between 0 and 100.
 You can also use the command line option -c, --consensus instead of this field.
 Didery.py will default to the cli value when given both options.